niplav/site/reward.md

 archiving](https://www.gwern.net/Archiving-URLs)), if they don't have sufficient funding, offer to fund them completely for a year.
 Make online conscientiousness be __worth it__.

-#### The Outstanding Wikipedians Prize

-Look at the Wikipedia pages for EA-relevant topics, and find the contributors who have participated most in the creation of those pages, contact them and grant them after-the-fact prizes for their efforts.

-The advantage is clear: Wikipedia is not going away, and the go-to resource for ~everybody on a new topic is the Wikipedia page.
-10 minor edits to Wikipedia might outweigh a year of blogging in terms of eyeballs and social utility.<!--TODO: make fermi estimate here-->

 Conclusion
 -----------